google-home/smarthome-washer/README.md

     Authorization URL       : https://us-central1-<project-id>.cloudfunctions.net/fakeauth
     Token URL               : https://us-central1-<project-id>.cloudfunctions.net/faketoken
     ```
+24. Download the project-id.export.json file from git and rename the project-id file with your project id leaving the export.json part.
+25. Open the firebase consol, select your project, click on relatimeFirebase, click on settings, import json file renamed with your id.
-24. Click Save to save your account linking configuration, then click Test to enable testing on your project.
+26. Click Save to save your account linking configuration, then click Test to enable testing on your project.
-25. To link to Google Assistant:
+27. To link to Google Assistant:
     1. On your phone, open the Google Assistant settings.
 Note that you should be logged in as the same account as in the console.
     2. Navigate to Google Assistant > Settings > Home Control (under Assistant).
     3. Select the plus (+) icon in the bottom right corner.
     4. You should see your test app with the [test] prefix and the display name you set.
     5. Select that item.
 The Google Assistant will then authenticate with your service and send a SYNC request, asking your service to provide a list of devices for the user.
-26. Now pre-programmed devices will appear in the Google Home app.
+28. Now pre-programmed devices will appear in the Google Home app.

 ## Pre-programmed smart devices